We just released ECSY v0.4 and ECSY-THREE v0.1!

 - Serializers for components so we can store them in JSON or ArrayBuffers, useful for networking, tooling or multithreading.

-Benchmarks: When building a framework like ECSY that is expected to be doing a lot of operations per frame, it’s hard to infer how a change in the implementation will impact the overall performance.
+Benchmarks: When building a framework like ECSY that is expected to perform many operations per frame, it’s hard to infer how a change in the implementation will impact the overall performance.
 So we introduced a benchmark command to run a set of tests and measure how long they take.

-We can use this data to compare across different branches and get an estimation on how much specific changes are affecting the performance.
+We can use this data to compare across different branches and get an estimate of how much specific changes are affecting performance.

 ECSY-THREE